2006 Baton Rouge church shooting: Aftermath

 When the shooting first occurred, Baton Rouge police chief Jeff LeDuff called it "one of the worst days" in the city and stated that it was a senseless shooting that led to a "total waste of human life".
 The funerals of the victims were conducted a week after the shooting, and the first funeral was held for Darlene Selvage, with more than 200 people (including family, friends and even local leaders) attending the funeral to pay respects.

 In the aftermath of the shooting, the church, where the incident happened, was closed since the occurrence of the shooting, and it had not resumed its operations since.
-During the first year anniversary of the shooting, the families of the five victims expressed that they were still grappling with the emotional aftermath of the incident.
+During the first anniversary of the shooting, the families of the five victims expressed that they were still grappling with the emotional aftermath of the incident.
 The daughter of one of the victims, Darlene Selvage, was placed under the care of her mother's sister and they moved out of Louisiana since the murders.
 James Mills, the father of Selvage, said that he could not bear to see his eldest daughter's coffin back at the funeral, only wanting to remember her by the last time he saw her alive.